Who To Ask

-You should ask people you can trust, who have the same values as you, and who care about your loved one, or are committed to getting to know your loved one.
+You want to ask people you can trust, who share the same values as you, and who care about your loved one, or are committed to getting to know them.

 • Person at the centre